MTDonovan/Evalit/README.md

 The function chaining syntax was inspired by the pipeline operator in programming languages such as Elixir.
-When you invoke a chained function on a number, the number is used as the first parameter of the function.
-Note that the function parameters are always going to be passed into the function as an array.
+When you invoke a chained function on a number, the number is used as the first parameter of the function and the following parameters are the values passed to the EvalScript function call (i.e., "functionName {param1, param2, etc.}").
 You access the individual EvalScript function parameters as indexes of the array.

 ``` js
 // user.defined.functions.js" file